otakmager/Katalon-API_Testing/README.md

 ## 📄 Sample Reports

-You can preview test results in PDF format (exported from Katalon Studio):
+You can preview test results in PDF format:

 | Report Name                | Link                                                                                                     |
 | -------------------------- | -------------------------------------------------------------------------------------------------------- |